make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 # Feature 2: Smooth transitions between views

+- We start with a satellite which circles the planet according to a prescribed orbit
+- You can imagine the view from a camera which is fixed to the satellite
+- If we rotate the satellite,
+  we will transition to a different view
+- We want those transitions (i.e., rotations) to be smooth
+- We could try to simulate the real physics of the satellite or we could just interpolate smoothly between the start and end
+- Game engines such as Unity and Unreal provide a rich API for interpolating rotations and simulating physics
+- But here again we will gain unique insight by digging a little deeper into the underlying math

 # Poll: Which rotation would you expect?

 - ...2D camera which rotates to look at the point of interest...
 - ...view A is to the right, view B is up...
 - There are many possible rotations from view A to view B
-- In a game or a simulation, which one would you expect?
+- For the camera in a game or a simulation, which one would you expect?
   1. 90 degrees counter-clockwise (the shorter arc)
   1. 270 degrees clockwise (the longer arc)
   1. Other (it's late and I'm getting dizzy)

+# Shortest arc rotations

+# Interpolating between views

 # Did we learn anything?

 - We learned that:
-  - The output of a poorly-chosen pseudorandom number generator can contain undesirable patterns which are difficult to see just by inspectiion, but that the spectral test helps to identify this problem
+  - The output of a poorly-chosen pseudorandom number generator can contain undesirable patterns which are difficult to see just by inspection
+  - The spectral test helps to identify this problem
   - JavaScript's generator has no way to set the seed, but we can implement a seedable generator in JavaScript based on the constants recommended by Park and Miller